Students as Part of the University’s Work Force

 WORK-STUDY JOBS

 Work-Study funds may be earned for most on-campus job.
-All student labor and Work-Study jobs are listed on JobX via the studentjobs.uconn.edu website.
+All student labor and Work-Study jobs can be found on JobX.

 Students having Work-Study may also elect to work off-campus in a variety of community service positions at select non-profit, state, municipal, and other governmental agencies.